Canisius-Open-Source-Initiative/RussianUkraineConflictKnowledgeStore/README.md

 This project is focused on creation of a custom knowledge store about the Russian and Ukraine conflict.
 It serves three audiences:

 - Those with an interest in the Russian and Ukraine conflict,
-- Those who want to learn how to create a custom knowledge store relevant to a heterogeneous set of documents,
+- Those who want to learn how to create a custom knowledge store relevant to a heterogeneous set of documents otherwise knowns as a RAG (Retrieval-Augmented Generation) pipeline,
+- Those who want to learn how to run a large language model locally - right on their own laptop with Ollama,
 - Those who want to know "How good are LLMs at auto-generating code?"

 It uses a 240 page chronology of the major events of the conflict as the knowledge store core.
 This open source document was developed by researchers at the National Security Archives.
 It is the best open source chronology of the conflict's events through May 2023.
 Critically, it contains links to the original articles where the event summaries were distilled from.
 Here is a link to the PDF chronology document: